tonk-labs/dappicom/CONTRIBUTING.md

 ## I Have a Question

-If you want to ask a question, you can message us on [Twitter](https://twitter.com/tonk_gg).
+If you want to ask a question, you can message us in the #dappicom channel on the [Tonk Discords](https://discord.gg/usRBwU5rpN).
 Please do take a look at the [Roadmap and Product Flow Technical Document](TECHNICAL.md).

 Before you ask a question, it is best to search for existing [Issues](/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.